18F/18f-eslint-action/README.md

 (**NOTE** the `-p` - this is required in order to run non-default commands.)

-This commend will begin at the root of your git repo, walk through your directory tree looking for `package.json` files, and add a step to lint the directories where each one is located.
+This command will begin at the root of your git repo, walk through your directory tree looking for `package.json` files, and add a step to lint the directories where each one is located.
 Once the basic action is installed, you can then go tweak the configuration.